Community Investment Fund of Indiana logo

 Visit Community Investment Fund of Indiana

-Doctor's Verdict on Community Investment Fund of Indiana
+Research Note on Community Investment Fund of Indiana

-Community Investment Fund of Indiana is best for Indiana residents in Indianapolis or Hammond who have been turned away by banks and need a nonprofit, mission-driven lender with no predatory pricing.
+Community Investment Fund of Indiana is profile signals for Indiana residents in Indianapolis or Hammond who have been turned away by banks and need a nonprofit, mission-driven lender with no predatory pricing.
 The main caveat is that the website provides almost no product detail — borrowers must contact them directly to learn rates, amounts, and eligibility, which makes it unsuitable for urgent same-day needs.

 • Indiana residents with thin or damaged credit who cannot qualify for bank or credit union loans